Introducing the MPSCARA!

 - MPSCARA Instructions V1.X - Also known as a process plan or construction instructions, this tells you exactly how to build, wire up, and install the firmware onto your MPSCARA.

-As the file names imply, this is the first iteration of all these distinct components.
+As the file names imply, each distinct component has its own version number.
 If any issues are encountered, or any clarifying questions arise, the files will be updated along with notes on this page to indicate what was changed and why (Along with version increments on the related files).
 That being said, please comment on here or PM me with questions or suggestions for this project.

-Special thanks to Professor Mark Ganter for guidance, Ashley Pigott for testing and proof-reading, and Molly Carton for advice.
+Special thanks to Professor Mark Ganter for guidance, Ashley Pigott for testing and proof-reading, the Spring 2018 Class of ME 480 at UW for testing, and Molly Carton for advice.

 The MPSCARA was designed, built, and tested in the Solheim Additive Manufacturing Lab at the University of Washington.